 RECITUS LES and Student site: Once upon a time in the 1820s

-The Teacher’s guide, Extras, the STUDENT NOTEBOOK and Student Site pages are now available here on the Societies and Territories site.
+The Teacher’s guide, Extras, the Student Notebook and the Student Site pages are now available here on the Societies and Territories site.
 Go to page

 The Loyalists (A project with resources that could also apply to Cycle 2)